 South Pacific is one of the classics of the American Theater, and part of a current wave of revivals; it is a musical journey to what I consider one of the most geographically attractive areas of the globe.
 Certainly as I look back at my development as a geographer, books and movies on the South Pacific loom very large in pushing me into the field.
-The National Geographic took me there starting around 1962, In high school and college I acted in productions of South Pacific, and read bo51HRPJZW7BLoks on the place.
+The National Geographic took me there starting around 1962, In high school and college I acted in productions of South Pacific, and read books on the place.
 Even today I subscribe to Islands magazine and get dreamy over every issue.

 South Pacific is the creation of Richard Rogers (music) and Oscar Hammerstein, II (lyrics).
 It traces itself back to James Michener's Tales of the South Pacific (another item on my high school reading list).